Engelberg Lifts & Terrain

 • For first-timers to the resort (but strong intermediate or better skiers & boarders) start with the quick ‘Ski Tour of Titlis’.
 Take the gondola up to Trübsee (noting the broad face of the Laub) on the left as you get higher).
 Take the next gondola to Stand, then the Rotair cable car to Klein Titlis, noting the Steinberg glacier terrain below you on the way up.
 Check out the Cliff Walk and Ice Cave before clicking into skis or board and heading down.
 Go via the base of the Ice Flyer chair and the Glacier lift T-bar all the way to Stand and onward to Trübsee and the mid-station of the Trübsee Hopper chair.
 Take the chair (noting the exit from the Sulz freeride zone on the left) and then the next two chairs up to Jochstock.
 From Jochstock, descend to Engstlenalp (noting the terrain of the Steintäli on skiers left all the way down) and take the chair back up to Joch Pass.
 From Jochpass, descend all the way via Untertruebsee back into Engelberg.
 Now decide what you liked best, go back up and do it.
 Tired!
 You need to get fitter for the days ahead!

 • Ski the high glaciers on Titlis early in the morning for some cold, dry snow superfine turns against a fabulous back drop of endless mountain peaks.
-Get a guide if heading off-piste if you are unsure.
+Get a guide if heading off-piste if you are unsure of the terrain & conditions.

 • Ski the longest on-piste trail combination non-stop from the of Jochstock, to the valley base - a distance of 9km and vertical drop of 1,500m.